Chain cent

 The chain cent was America's first large cent and the first circulating coin officially produced by the United States Mint.
 It was struck only during 1793.

 It was not the first circulating coin produced by the United States, which was the Fugio cent of 1787 (also known as the Franklin cent), based on the Continental dollar.
 As with the Fugio cent, the Chain cent was made of copper and featured a chain symbolizing the linking together of the states of the United States.

 Obverse design

-The obverse design consisted of a stylized Liberty head with flowing hair.
+The obverse design consisted of a stylized Liberty head with flowing hair, similar to that on the 1792 half disme but facing right.
 The inscription "LIBERTY" appeared above the portrait, and the date below.
-The design was rather sparse and empty compared to those that would come later.